AdeyilolaAyomide/Non-communicable-disease-analysis/README.md

 The analysis done was in 3 main segmentation:
 1. Patients demographics (Gives details about the patients)
-2. Medical conditions (Sumarrizes each medical condition)
+2. Medical conditions (Sumarizes each medical condition)
 3. Time progression (Highlights the time-related factors of the conditions)